DavidTchanturia/dattyorm/readme.md

 json_operator.commit_to_file()  # overwrites changes to the file initially created
 ```

-to insert data, use insert_data method and pass the data as dict as an argumnet.
+to insert data, use insert_data method and pass the data as dict as an arguments.
 Assume we have name, age, address.city, address.street
 in the dataframe.

 ```